Kartav33/Spicules_Analysis_Codes/README.md

 # This repository contains all the codes necessary for the handling and producing the required results as per our article.
-# We suggest the user to kindly use 16 GB RAM SSD System to run these codes as it might crash the reular 8 GB SSD or HDD systems due to the grid size of our data.
-# We also recommend the use of Paraview software in parallel to the program to ensure the uniformity of the run.
-# We recommend the use of VS code interpreter for our repo.
-# Using the command below, one can load all the codes into their system.
+i.
+We suggest the user to kindly use 16 GB RAM SSD System to run these codes as it might crash the reular 8 GB SSD or HDD systems due to the grid size of our data. ii.
+We also recommend the use of Paraview software in parallel to the program to ensure the uniformity of the run. iii.
+We recommend the use of VS code interpreter for our repo. iv.
+Using the command below, one can load all the codes into their system.

 git clone https://github.com/Kartav33/Spicules_Analysis_Codes